zjarci/kicad_Gen_Manufacture_Docs/README.md

 step 3: or in [tools]->[external tools] menu, invoke the [Gen Manufacture Docs] command.

 step 4: the BOM and Postion CSV file will be generated under the same folder of the board file。 Gerber and drill file is under the "gerber" folder.
 The slot hole in drill file will split to hole serires.
+Send them to jlcpcb.com to get a PCBA.

 ## Attention: